-Dry eyes can be a chronic condition, but your eye doctor can prescribe treatment to keep your eyes healthy, more comfortable, and prevent your vision from being affected.
+While dry eye can be a chronic condition, Dr. Natalie Wiggins can prescribe treatment.
+This will keep your eyes healthy, more comfortable, and prevent your vision from being affected.
 Specific treatments aim to restore or maintain the normal amount of tears in the eye to minimize dryness or related discomfort and to maintain eye health.
-For more information, schedule a visit with your eye doctor.

 To learn more about this condition, watch the video below.
 Please contact our office to schedule an appointment with us if you are experiencing any discomfort in your eyes, or if you feel that you have insufficient eye moisture.